jonahsandersgaming/mee6/README.md

 >git clone https://github.com/laggycomputer/mee6/

 I have included a program to install the requirements, `cd` into the mee6 install location, and run it:
->cd mee6 && sh installRequire.sh
+>cd mee6 && sh install.sh

 Now that all the dependencies are installed we can move onto confgiuring some of the variables.